Wyvernfell is a parameter determining how much damage your attacks deal to the Wyvernsoul Gauge of the monster. So how does it work precisely?

 The Monstie base Wyvernfell value is linked to the species and is between 36 and 60, with the Bingo Amount Bonuses sometimes being able to add between 5 to 15 to the value.

-For the moves, only Active Skills deal Wyvernfell damage, regular attacks dealing 0.
+For the moves, only Active Skills deal Wyvernfell damage, regular attacks dealing 0, except for Hammer.
 The Wyvernfell values go between 10 and 70.
 The two strongest moves are Gale Trap from Sand Barrioth and Fruit Frenzy from Bishaten.
 But keep in mind that random multi-hits attacks like Fruit Frenzy will miss some of their hits making this in truth a potential 70, not a guaranteed.

 Increasing Wyvernsoul Damage